tollfu/Toronto-Urban-Mobility-Analysis/README.md

 These locations should be interpreted as **candidates for infrastructure review, not automatic recommendations for bicycle-lane construction**.

+### Key Takeaway

+In my final results, Spadina Ave / Dundas St W along with a few other Spadina Ave intersections stand out as a potential infrastructure gap: relatively high bicycle demand is observed despite the intersections being near 500 m away from a bike lane.

+Queen S E / Broadview Ave shows, like Spadina Ave / Dunas St W, has no bike lane and a city

+This does not necessarily imply that a new bike lane should be constructed.
+Instead, the result identifies Spadina Avenue as a candidate corridor for further safety, feasibility, and infrastructure assessment.
 ---

 # Part II: Traffic Signal Operations